spacelift-io/user-documentation/docs/concepts/run/README.md

 Runs can be prioritized manually or automatically, using a [push policy](../policy/push-policy/README.md#prioritization).
 Note that we only recommend automatic prioritization in special circumstances.
 For most users, the default prioritization (tracked runs, then proposed runs, then drift detection runs) provides an optimal user experience.

+## Limit Runs

+You can also limit the number of runs being created for a VCS event by navigating to organization settings and clicking on limits.

+You can set a maximum number of 500 runs to be triggered by a VCS event for your account.

 ## Zero Trust Model

 For your most sensitive Stacks you can use additional verification of Runs based on arbitrary metadata you can provide to Runs when creating or confirming them.